osohq/oso/new-docs/content/any/reference/glossary.md

 title: Glossary
 any: true
 weight: 50
+aliases:
+    - ../more/glossary.html
 ---

 # Glossary

-**oso** is an authorization system: its purpose is to allow you to selectively control access to certain application resources.
+**Oso** is an authorization system: its purpose is to allow you to selectively control access to certain application resources.
-In this document, we’ll explore the basic concepts that oso uses to help you accomplish this goal.
+In this document, we’ll explore the basic concepts that Oso uses to help you accomplish this goal.

 ## Actors